brhanuhailu/Hello-world/readme.md

 In order to run this project you need:

 - [Vs-code](https://code.visualstudio.com/download) installed and open the editor.
 To have detail information, read the [installation instructions](https://code.visualstudio.com/).
+- Use web browser such as Google Chrome  to run the project
 ### Install

 Install the following Linter packages: